How to Fill Slow Days at Your Car Wash

 Start With One Day a Week

-If you have never run time-limited slow-day offers, start with one day and one window.
+If you've never run time-limited slow-day offers, start with one day and one window.
 Pick your worst window — Tuesday before noon, or Thursday 2–5pm, or whatever your data shows.
 Set a recurring reminder to send a Drop at the start of that window every week.
 Write a different offer each time.
 Rotate through your add-on services.

 Ready to turn walk-ins into repeat customers?